harrison314/SlovakEidSignTool/README.md

 This project aim to education [PKCS#11 standard](https://www.cryptsoft.com/pkcs11doc/STANDARD/pkcs-11v2-20.pdf) and document signing using _Slovak eID_.

-_SlovakEidSignTool_ is example project for signing PDFs using Slovak eID (eID with _ZEP / KEP_), designed for learning.
+_SlovakEidSignTool_ is example project for signing PDFs using Slovak eID (eID with _EP / KEP_), designed for learning.

 Used:
 * .Net Core 3.1 - multi-platform,